gadluru/Deep-learning-reconstruction-Radial-SMS-perfusion/README.md

 7. Run 'train_network.py in the gated or ungated directories to train the respective networks, traind networks save to the trainedNetwork directory.
 8. Run 'visualize.py' to visualize a test dataset, movies of the reconstructions saves to the results file.

 The residual booster 3D U-Net was trianed on a Quadro RTX 6000 GPU (~24 GB) on a Linux Fedora 26 operatoring system.
-Trainiing the network for 100 epochs requires ~12 hours.
+Training the network for 100 epochs requires ~12 hours.

 https://user-images.githubusercontent.com/35586452/129275208-073007a2-6466-48d0-b807-616cae605c15.mp4